 FINANCING & GRANTS

-Commercial District Revolving Loan Funds: ESD has capitalized over $600,000, making funds available to five community-based corporations to administer and make loans to small retail and service businesses in their service areas.
+Commercial District Revolving Loan Trust Fund Program: Empire State Development (ESD) has capitalized over $600,000, making funds available to five community-based corporations to administer and make loans to small retail and service businesses in their service areas.

 The two primary forms of assistance are: